TheobaldKM/React-App/README.md

 # React-App

 A full-stack web application built with React and Node.js, designed to manage plants, and community gardening efforts.
+Built as capstone project at QUT by team of students.

 ## 🌟 Features
 - 🌿 View available free native plants